Oscars Apologize: Amy Adams Snubbed, ‘Arrival’ Fans Disappointed

 So why wasn’t she on the list?
 Please share your thoughts below!

-[Image via Paramount Pictures]
+[Featured Image by Paramount Pictures]